 Katie corroborates much of what Muthoni says but emphasizes how, during her pregnancy and post-placement, she was in denial.
 As an adoptee, she told herself that she was already equipped with the knowledge and skills to handle placing her child for adoption.
 However, that wasn’t necessarily the case.
 She makes a prolific statement about the reality of adoption: “…just because we have positive thoughts completely about something, it’s still a trauma.
 I still lost something.”
 Katie realized that it is okay to verbalize and acknowledge the grief, trauma, loss, and emotional aftermath of placing a child for adoption.
 In other words, it is possible to be content with the choice that you made (not regretting placing your child for adoption) and still recognize the loss that you’ve experienced.

 Changing the overly positive adoption narrative that can sometimes be portrayed by a lot of members outside the triad such as adoption agencies, lawyers, and nonprofits is crucial to allowing birth mothers to have more freedom to acknowledge and express their trauma during the adoption process.
-As Morehead points out, if the loss or pain is not recognized, “you don’t get to rest in the beauty or the pain.”
+As Morehead points out, if the loss or pain is not recognized, “you don’t get to rest in the beauty of the pain.”
 If nothing else from this podcast resonates with you, let it be this: as we become a more conscious and inclusive society, the adoption community must welcome a new mindset that reflects the reality of each person’s unique adoption journey.
 If the generations of unrest continue, adoption trauma will only become more embedded in the process; this ultimately will detract from the true beauty of adoption.

 Next, the group discusses the importance of counseling.
-Although both women have actively sought counseling post-placement, they arrived at the decision to get involved with therapy in different ways.
+Although both women have actively sought counseling post-placement, they decided to get involved with therapy in different ways.
 Muthoni describes her wantingness to “fix her own house” and become more at peace with her own story before jumping into a counseling role where she would be working with other birth mothers.
 She also emphasizes that therapy isn’t easy; in fact, she and Morehead agree that “counseling is hard.”
 Katie, on the other hand, reflects on how she has been in both individual and group counseling since she was a child.
 Because she was taken to counseling by her parents at a young age, she never felt like she had the choice or the opportunity to learn what counseling was truly about for her.
-This led her to develop a negative stigma around counseling for a long while as she felt uncomfortable with the idea of being told “something is wrong with you.”
+This led her to develop a negative stigma around counseling for a long while as she felt uncomfortable with the idea of being told: “something is wrong with you.”
 Now, however, she focuses more on creating a catalyst for change in her life.
 Essentially, what can she focus on to help improve her mental state and daily life?

 Triggers are also something both women are familiar with when it comes to their adoption journey.
 Muthoni describes how her triggers can differ, depending on the situation.
 For example, she talks about how Mother’s Day weekend was not a difficult time for her until this past year.
 She also brings up how even something as seemingly insignificant as seeing a mother with her baby can bring up emotions at any point.
-For her, dealing with her triggers “in the moment” can help her stay grounded on a day-to-day basis.
+For her, dealing with her triggers “at the moment” can help her stay grounded on a day-to-day basis.